Royal Marines Museum

-Royal Marines Museum is a museum in Portsmouth, England, dedicated to the history of the Royal Marines from their beginnings in 1664 to the present day.
-A registered charity, it is also a designated service museum under the terms of the National Heritage Act 1983 and receives Grant-in-Aid from the Ministry of Defence.
+Royal Marines Museum was a museum in Portsmouth, England, located in Eastney from 1958 to 2017, dedicated to the history of the Royal Marines from their beginnings in 1664 to the present day.
 In 2011 it formally became part of the National Museum of the Royal Navy, an executive non-departmental public body of the Ministry of Defence.
 The museum's galleries, formerly housed at Eastney Barracks, have been closed since 2017 pending relocation to the Portsmouth Historic Dockyard.